Frequently Asked Questions

 Financial assistance is available through donations from local corporations, organizations, and residents.
 Families pay an adjusted camper fee if they fall within certain guidelines.
 A $10 application fee is required and can be applied towards registration.

 Can I sponsor a camper?

 Yes, you can.
 Every dollar donated goes directly to providing a camp experience for a child who would not otherwise have had one.
 No amount is too small to help.
 You can donate through our website, in person, calling our office, or by physically mailing it to us.

 How many years has Common Ground offered a summer camp?

 Common Ground began hosting summer camps in 1996.

 When does camp operate?

-We employ approximately 16 Earth Camp staff members.
+We employ approximately 16 Camp staff members.
 There are typically between 80-120 campers on a given camp day.